RedHatInsights/rhsm-subscriptions/README.md

 ## Deploy insights-inventory

-rhsm-conduit requires a connection to insights-inventory.
+### Local Install Via Our Custom Script

+NOTE: As of right now, our scripts do not support configuring insights inventory kafka message service.

 First set up a postgres user and database.

 ```
 su - postgres